Deploying YDB in AWS EKS

 Release the resources you don't use

-If you no longer need the created resources, delete them:
+If you no longer need the created YDB cluster, delete it by following these steps:

-To delete a YDB database, just delete the
+1. To delete a YDB database and its dynamic nodes, just delete the respective Database resource:

-To delete a YDB cluster, run the following commands:
+2. To delete YDB storage nodes, run the following commands:

-To remove the YDB controller from the Kubernetes cluster, delete the release created by Helm:
+3. To remove the YDB Kubernetes operator, delete it with Helm:

 helm delete ydb-operator